bgoonz/BGOONZ_BLOG_2.0/notes/articles/markdown/Understanding-Git--A-Beginners-Guide-Containing-Cheat-Sheets---Resources.md

 ### Broken pipe errors on `git push`

-‘Broken pipe’ errors can occur when attempting to push to a remote repository.
+'Broken pipe’ errors can occur when attempting to push to a remote repository.
 When pushing you usually see:

     Write failed: Broken pipe
     fatal: The remote end hung up unexpectedly